Girjoaba/mcts4ecc/README.md

 ## Changing the Search from Li codes to Dutta/Jun Codes

-The MCTS-based search is configured for the Dutta/Jun codes on the `dutta_configured` branch.
+The MCTS-based search is configured for the Dutta/Jun codes on the `dutta_jun_search` branch.

 To configure the MCTS-based search for a different code can be done by simply changing the strict conditions and the target metrics.